-If you answered yes to either question, you might want to consider hosting an open house rather than a formal dinner party.
+If you answered yes to any of those questions, you might want to consider hosting an open house rather than a formal dinner party.
 You can serve finger foods, and as long as you have enough space for people to stand and mill about comfortably, you don't have to cut the number of people on your list.

 An open house is a great way to invite everyone who has invited you to a party over the past year.
 It enables you to reciprocate without having to book every weekend for the next several months.